-These cookies are so simple and pretty easy to decorate.
+These Christmas wreath cookies are so simple and pretty easy to decorate.
 It’s shameful to admit, but I “borrowed” this idea.
 Sure, I borrowed it from myself (see?
-These Christmas tree cookie pops I made for Celebrations HERE) but it still feels a little like cheating.
+These Christmas tree cookie pops I made), but it still feels a little like cheating.

 *I suggest Americolor Soft Gel Pastes (Leaf Green used here).
-For circle cookie cutters, I use this set.
+For circle cookie cutters, I use this set of circle cutters.
 Choose any two cutters that have enough diameter difference to make wreaths, such as the 3-inch and 1 1/4-inch circles.
 Find the decorating bags, coupler, tips and dragees in the craft store.

 step one: bake your cookies